LawleyClasses/230-spring2017/weekly_materials/week2/tuesdayExercise.md

 }
 ```

 This is a lot more complex than any of the other rules we've used thus far.
+Let's break it down.

-It starts with what's called an [attribute selector](http://www.w3schools.com/css/css_attribute_selectors.asp), telling the browser that this rule only applies to a tags that have an href attribute that begins with http.
+It starts with what's called an [attribute selector](http://www.w3schools.com/css/css_attribute_selectors.asp), telling the browser that this rule only applies to `<a>` tags that have an href attribute beginning with http.

-It then uses the [:after](http://www.w3schools.com/cssref/sel_after.asp) selector to append content after the element.
-We specify the content using a url property, and then we add margin values to place the icon exactly where we want it to be.
-Because this is done with the CSS, we don't need to modify the HTML for every link if we decide later we don't want the icon.
+It then uses the [:after](http://www.w3schools.com/cssref/sel_after.asp) selector to append content after the `<a>` element.
+We're specifying the content source using a url value, since it's an image, but we could also append a text string if we preferred.

+Then we add margin values to keep everything properly aligned.
+Because this is all done with  CSS, we don't need to modify the HTML for every link if we decide later we don't want the icon, or want to use a different image entirely.

-If you save and refresh the page in a browser, you should now see that icon after the Wikipedia link and the references links.
+If you save and refresh the page in a browser, you should see the icon appear after the Wikipedia link and the references links.
 You won't see it in the contents, or the footnotes, because those don't have http in their href values.

 Now we want to remove the icon from the Wikipedia link.
 We'll use similar code to accomplish that.